-Clinical Pilates offered by Physiomobility in our North York, Toronto physiotherapy clinic refers to a form of exercise with a focus on activating deep core muscles to safely increase your control over a variety of movements that you incorporate in your daily life and leisure or sports activities.
+Pilates offered by Physiomobility in our North York, Toronto physiotherapy clinic refers to a form of exercise with a focus on activating deep core muscles to safely increase your control over a variety of movements that you incorporate in your daily life and leisure or sports activities.
 We train your core muscles to switch on and provide your spine and joints with the stability required during dynamic movements.

 Our program is specifically designed for people who are suffering from back pain or the ones who want to prevent it.
-People experience difficulties with controlling spinal movements after injuries, surgeries, giving birth, or having a more sedentary life style.
+People experience difficulties with controlling spinal movements after injuries, surgeries, giving birth, or having a more sedentary lifestyle.
 Our program can also benefit people such as dancers who want to improve their performance and prevent injuries.

 80% of people who have experienced an acute episode of back pain suffer from recurrent back pain within one year of the initial injury and many develop chronic back pain.
 Research shows that the core muscles switch off or do not properly fire and remain under-active in people after an acute episode of back pain.
 This is usually the cause of recurrent symptoms.

 Core muscles or core stabilizers are very important in providing stability to the spine during dynamic movements.
 Therefore, Core stabilization or core stability retraining is an integral part of physiotherapy for back pain or rehabilitation program.
-A well designed rehabilitation program significantly reduces the risk of re-injury.
+A well-designed rehabilitation program significantly reduces the risk of re-injury.

 Pilates has been proven to be a very effective and enjoyable treatment approach in re-training core muscles.
-Pilates can range from an easy flow movement pattern to very challenging and skilful movements to improve performance in dancers and armature or professional athletes.
+Pilates can range from an easy flow movement pattern to very challenging and skillful movements to improve performance in dancers and armature or professional athletes.

 You can’t build a sturdy structure on a poor foundation.
 Application of Pilates and other core stabilization exercises are as simple as that.
-To build a strong and pain free back and to be able to move the way your body is designed for, you need to recruit the deeper core muscles prior to your superficial layers.
+To build a strong and pain-free back and to be able to move the way your body is designed for, you need to recruit the deeper core muscles prior to your superficial layers.
 Having strong superficial muscles is not enough to prevent back injuries or we would not see weight lifters who commonly suffer from back pain.

 Physiomobility offers 1 on 1 or semi-private Pilates sessions.
 The instructor provides a safe and steady progression from basic control to intermediate and advanced control.